Memotech-Bill/pysolis/README.md

 The software is written for Python 3, and requires the following additional packages:

 * matplotlib - Used for generating the statistical plots.
 Install using APT
 * umodbus - To access the Modbus registers on the inverter.
-This has to be unstalled in a Python virtual environment using PIP.
+This has to be installed in a Python virtual environment using PIP.

 The following folder structure is used: